 Additionally, right around the start of winter, we were experiencing some employee discomfort because of the heating and cooling system in my part of the building.
 It turns out that our old thermostat wasn't working as it should be.
 We replaced the old thermostat with a modern programmable model.
 Not only are we more comfortable, but we've also programmed the unit to reduce the temperature while no one is in the office and then bring it right back up before we arrive in the morning.

-You can see the previous idea illustrated in the red temperature line below (click on it for a slightly larger view).
+You can see the previous idea illustrated in the red temperature line below.
 This chart is an actual recording of our office temperature (via the FH535) and you can see at about 5pm yesterday the temperature starts to decline for the night and just before 7am the temperature begins to rise again.
 This lowers the overall energy consumption of the HVAC system while employees are out of the office.
 Another interesting thing to note is that our system appears to be functioning well.
-From about 6am to 9am the system turns on and off while it atempts to stabilize itself.
+From about 6am to 9am the system turns on and off while it attempts to stabilize itself.
 Just after 9am you can see the line flatten out and become rather flat.
 This is a good sign and it means that the thermostat and the actual machinery are working well to bring the office to a comfortable temperature.

 And here is an awesome video that captures Earth's beauty pretty well: